tolivercrisp/Employee-Manager-5000/README.md

 1. Clone the project repository to your local machine.

-2. Replace all credentials in the .env file with your own respective information (besides the DB_NAME)
+2. Replace all credentials in the .env file with your own respective information (besides the DB_NAME).

 ## Usage